Guide

 In general, network diagrams help ensure that the network architecture effectively supports the requirements of the software application and contributes to the project's overall success.

-The case for dynamic diagrams
+The case for other forms of documentation

 Understanding stakeholders’ documentation needs